gruntjs/grunt-docs/Configuring-tasks.md

 This guide explains how to configure tasks for your project using a Gruntfile.
 If you don't know what a Gruntfile is, please read the [[Getting Started]] guide and check out a [[Sample Gruntfile]].

-## Regular Tasks vs Multi-Tasks
-Explain this here.

 ## Task Configuration & Targets
 When a task is run, grunt looks for its configuration in the [Gruntfile](https://github.com/gruntjs/grunt/wiki/grunt#wiki-grunt-initConfig) under a property of the same name.
 Multi-tasks can have multiple configurations, defined using arbitrarily named "targets."
-In the example below, both `concat` and `uglify` tasks have been configured with `foo` and `bar` targets.
+In the example below, the `concat` task has `foo` and `bar` targets, while the `uglify` task only configures a `bar` target.

 ```js
 grunt.initConfig({